Optimizing Memory Consumption in Deep Learning¶

 in the backward operations.

 This discussion applies to almost all existing deep learning libraries.
-(There are differences between libraries, e.g., high-order differentiation, which are beyond the scope of this topic.)
+(There are differences between libraries, e.g., high-order differentiation, which is beyond the scope of this topic.)

 Why is the explicit backward path better?
 Let’s explain it with two examples.
 The first reason is that the explicit backward path